 This can be a vicious cycle and we want to help you break it!
 Let’s dive into how.

-Here are five proven ways to build awareness about your charter school, and ultimately, recruit and enroll more right-fit students.
+Here are five proven ways to build awareness about your charter school using your website and digital marketing tools, and ultimately, recruit and enroll more students.

 1. Know Your Audience